Drifter-Supremo/mindful-inkwell-journal/memory-bank/poem-generation-report.md

-# DeepSeek & Poem Generation Setup Report
+# Claude 3.7 Sonnet & Poem Generation Setup Report

+> **Note:** This document has been updated to reflect the migration from DeepSeek to Claude 3.7 Sonnet for poetry generation.

-This report documents all files related to DeepSeek API integration and poem generation functionality to aid in replicating the local setup on Vercel.
+This report documents all files related to Claude 3.7 Sonnet API integration and poem generation functionality to aid in replicating the local setup on Vercel.

 ## Table of Contents
 1. [Key Source Files](#key-source-files)